ayu-exorcist/zdotdir/.docs/zsh-optparse.md

 }
 ```

-## Here are some examples of the manual parsing function in action...
+## Here are some examples of the manual parsing function in action

 Call with no args